jawn97/odin-recipes/README.md

 #UPDATE: jawn97.github.io/odin-recipes/ is now funcational.
 Error 404 gone.
 	Note: After pushing README.md to GitHub, I refreshed jawn97.github.io/odin-recipes/ and it works now.
 06/02/2023 10:53 AM PST.

+#UPDATE: trying to use new meta element to scale for mobile view.
+06/03/2023 9:50 PM